wh-alice/mig_visualstudio/vs/test/specifying-the-counter-sets-and-threshold-rules-for-computers-in-a-load-test.md

 ---
-title: "Specifying the Counter Sets and Threshold Rules for Computers in a Load Test" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "Specifying the Counter Sets and Threshold Rules for Computers in a Load Test | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"